Mainsaj/IT339-Final-Project/README.md

 # Simple Blog

 ## This application contains a simple blog with an authentication microservice built along side
 ### Any user can view posts while only an authenticated user can add, edit or delete them.
+### The blog application runs in node.js using express.js and handlebars.js
+### The user microservice also runs in node.js using express.js and passport-jwt communicating with the blog via a REST api

 # Setup
 ### This application was created with a local Mongo Database, posts can not be created and the microservice will not work without a database connection